JohnFF/edevtest/readme.md

 This is part of the Drupal standards because if you add an entry you only change one line, not two!

 9. In a production system there would likely be two password regexes: one for dsallowed characters as well as allowed ones.

+10. Use the validation rule constants from the engine for the interface as well by passing them as Twig variables.
+This ensures there are never discrepancis between front end and back end validation.
+The other alterntive would be to use AJAX queries, but this is highly ineffiecient.